hazelgrove/artifact-popl17/README.md

 There are two separate pieces to this artifact:

   1. The Agda mechanization of Hazelnut, which can be found at https://github.com/hazelgrove/agda-popl17.
-  2. HZ, the reference implementation of Hazelnut, which can be fond at https://github.com/hazelgrove/HZ.
+  2. HZ, the reference implementation of Hazelnut, which can be found at https://github.com/hazelgrove/HZ.

 The README files for the repositories linked above give the necessary installation instructions.